QuiNovas/parameter-store-task/README.rst

 Request Syntax
 ---------------------
 The event is passed in as a JSON object.
-For example, to get a parameter from AWS parameter store, the request JSON is as follows
+For example,

 {

-  "Body" :
+  "GetParameters": {
+    "Names": [] - this will always be an array, for one parameter it will simply be an array of one },
+  "GetParametersByPath": {
+    "Path": "" - required,
+    "Recursive": true | false - required
+  },
-    {
+  "PutParameter": {

-      "Action":"GetParameter",
-      "Name": "string",
+    "Name": "", - required
-      "WithDecryption": boolean
+    "Description": "", - optional
+    "Value": "" | [], - required.
+If a list, will be converted to a StringList "Secure": true | false, - defaults to false.
+Throws error if true and "Value" is a [] "KeyId": "",  - optional
+    "Overwrite": true|false, - optional, default is false }
 }

-}

 Response Syntax
 ---------------------
+For GetParameter :

-{
+"Parameters": {
-      "Name":"string",
-      "Value":"string"
+      "name": { - the name of the parameter is the key "Type": "String" | "StringList" | "SecureString",
+          "Value': 'string' | ['string'], - the [] is if it was a StringList "Version": 123,
+          "Selector": "string",
+          "SourceResult": "string",
+          "LastModifiedDate": "datetime",
+          "ARN": "string"
+      },
 }

+For PutParameter:
+ "Version": 123

 License: `APL2`_